Hassocks to Upper Beeding walk

 The morning in particular is a delightful series of climbs and descents on slopes covered by rare chalk grassland.
 In the afternoon - which is somewhat easier on the leg muscles, though still with a couple of short uphill sections - you follow the South Downs Way for a while across Fulking Escarpment, before descending into the riverside village of Upper Beeding for tea.

-a) Alternative ending via the valley: This slightly longer ending to the walk - an additional 2.1km (1.3 miles), making a total walk of 18.5km (11.5 miles) - avoids civilisation all the way into Upper Beeding.
+The valley ending - a slightly longer ending to the walk (an additional 2.4km/1.5 miles, making a total walk of 18.7km/11.6 miles) - avoids civilisation all the way into Upper Beeding.
 It takes you on a dramatic route down the front of the Downs, with magnificent views, and then across tranquil water meadows and pasture to Upper Beeding.
-Note, however, that this way can be flooded or very wet in winter , and so is not recommended from October to March.
+Note, however, that this way can be waterlogged in winter and so is not recommended from October to March.

 Hard though it is to believe it now, in their natural state the South Downs would have been thickly forested like the rest of England.
 The first clearance was in the Neolithic period (the Stone Age), when the Downs were favoured by settlers for their easily cultivated soil and defensive advantage.
 Later the Downs were more used for animal pasture, creating unique chalk grasslands.
 Grazing kept the grass short, enabling a wide range of wild flowers to grow.
 During the Second World War and with the advent of modern farming, large areas of the Downs were ploughed up to grow cereals, The remaining pastures were often neglected, allowing the spread of bushes and reducing wild flower populations.
 Conservation efforts today tend to focus on reintroducing grazing to the remaining grasslands: the sheep or cows you see on this walk are thus very much workers in the environmental cause.